spectre10/spectre10.github.io/content/about.md

 programming and reached [4-stars on CodeChef](https://www.codechef.com/users/spectre_1).
 And I also participated in couple of ICPC events.

-- Languages I have experience in: Golang, C and C++, Javascript, some very basic Lua
+- Languages I have experience in: Golang, C and C++, Javascript, Shell-script and some very basic Lua
 - Technologies I have experience in: WebRTC, Git, express.js with Node.js, Fiber (Go)
 - Traditional Computer Science topics I have grips on: Data Structures and Algorithms, Computer Networks, OS